The cost of motorcycle insurance is so high for many riders that it is now one of the main reasons they don’t buy a motorcycle.

 There is an abundant supply of quick motorcycles that do not have engines with a huge displacement.

 However, insurance companies typically only consider engine size when making their calculations, which can work in your favor.
-This is one of the ways in which you can save money on car insurance.
+This can reduce car insurance costs.

 6. Motorcycle Age And Value